Pros and Cons of Being an ICU Travel Nurse + Steps to Become + Salary

 You may also find an ICU travel nurse working in specialty units such as cardiac, surgical, burn, or pediatric critical care units.
 In these units, you will use your specialized skills to provide the best possible care for your patients.
 No matter where you work as an ICU travel nurse, you can be sure that you will make a difference in the lives of those you care for.

-What Are The Typical Working Hours Of An ICU Travel Nurse?
+What are the Typical Working Hours of an ICU Travel Nurse?

 The typical hours that you will work as an ICU travel nurse vary depending on the hospital you are working in and your specific shift.
 However, most ICU travel nurses work 12-hour shifts, either day or night shifts.
 Some hospitals have a 7 pm-7 am shift, while others have a 7 am-7 pm shift.
 Some hospitals have 8 or 10-hour shifts.
 Regardless of the shift, most ICU travel nurses work 3-5 days a week.